Overview

 battery_size | Storage to add (kWh) |

-production | Production to add (kWh) |
+production | Annual production to add (kWh) |

 Example request (POST data):